graviton-browser/graviton-browser/website/source/introduction.rst

 past.

 **Multi-language support.** Graviton is not Kotlin or JavaFX specific.
 It should come with the Graal compiler and Truffle backends, as GraalVM itself does.
-In this way apps should be authorable in JavaScript, Python, Ruby and so on, if they depend on the right runtime modules that Graal can recognise.
+In this way apps should be authorable in JavaScript, Python, Ruby, C++, Rust, Haskell and so on, if they depend on the right runtime modules that Graal can recognise.

 Graal is on the verge of offering several features that are of particular interest:

-* Support for NodeJS modules.
-Node apps already work, but when loading GraalJS via their API you don't get that API included - this is silly and I expect it will be fixed soon.
-Thus a subset of the Node API would be available to Graviton apps, and NPM modules could be easily made to work, providing a smooth on ramp for JavaScript developers who wish for a more rigorous API and better UI toolkit than HTML.
+* Support for JavaScript modules.

 * Ability to impose execution time limits and interrupt execution asynchronously, to break infinite loops.
 This is effectively a compiler-supported version of the deprecated Thread.stop()  and is useful for browser style code